Towards Real-World Applications of Personalized Anesthesia Using Policy Constraint Q Learning for Propofol Infusion Control: Methodology

 \subsubsection{State Space}

 The state space defines the information that the agent can observe at each moment, including the patient's clinical information, real-time vital signs, fluids, and other important information.
-The state space contains a total of 19 variables. \begin{itemize} \item Clinical information: age, gender, height, weight, BMI, ASA grade. \item Vital Signs: systolic arterial pressure ($\text{AP}_\text{sys}$), diastolic arterial pressure ($\text{AP}_\text{dia}$), mean arterial pressure (MAP), MAP/$\text{AP}_\text{sys}$/$\text{AP}_\text{dia}$ for the previous two moments. \item Analgesics: Rifentanil. \item The others: MAP target, MAP target error, MAP change. \end{itemize}
+The state space contains a total of 19 variables. \begin{itemize} \item Clinical information: age, gender, height, weight, BMI, ASA grade. \item Vital Signs: systolic arterial pressure ($\text{AP}_\text{sys}$), diastolic arterial pressure ($\text{AP}_\text{dia}$), mean arterial pressure (MAP), MAP/$\text{AP}_\text{sys}$/$\text{AP}_\text{dia}$ for the previous two moments. \item Analgesics: Sufentanil. \item The others: MAP target, MAP change, MAP target error. \end{itemize}

-In this case, the MAP target is defined as the average of the MAP of a patient over one operation.
+The selection of these 19 observational variables was carefully determined through extensive discussions with clinical anesthesiologists.
+These variables encompass crucial clinical information, vital signs, and the utilization of Analgesics, which directly influence the dosage administered by the anesthesiologist.
+Additionally, we have incorporated the concepts introduced in~\cite{schamberg2022continuous}, such as MAP target, MAP change, and MAP target error.
+These variables facilitate a faster perception of the target level, the subject's vital sign changes, and the true error for the agent.
+In the paper, the MAP target is defined as the average of the MAP of a patient over one operation.

 where $T$ is the duration of an operation and $\text{MAP}_t$ is the MAP of a patient at time step t.
+The MAP change is defined as the difference between the MAP at the current moment and the previous moment.

 The MAP target error is defined as the distance between the current MAP and the target MAP.

-The MAP change is defined as the difference between the MAP at the current moment and the previous moment.